openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

   editor with guidance for adding all of that problem type's required elements, as well as several optional elements.

+.. note:: Some advanced problem types are :ref:`unsupported<Levels of Support>` and are not available in the list of problem types unless you enable a setting in Studio.
+For more information, see :ref:`Unsupported Advanced Problem Types` and :ref:`Add_Unsupported_Exercises_Problems`.

 .. list-table::
    :widths: 25 60 20
    :header-rows: 1